MuhammadAliEcho/db/README.md

 ---

 This stack is intended for local and dev use only.
 Do not expose these services directly to the public internet without hardening.

+## Contributing

+- Open issues and PRs for improvements, docs, or new services.
+- Follow the existing style for Compose services and environment variables.
+- For significant changes, discuss in an issue first.

+## License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.